 The best VPN for travelers: ExpressVPN

-ExpressVPN is the best known on this list… but it’s also the most expensive.
-It is the easiest, fastest, and most reliable of the options, and it’s what we used while traveling in Xinjiang, China and in Iran on our second trip there.
+ExpressVPN is the best-known VPN on this list… but it’s also the most expensive.
+It is the easiest, fastest, and most reliable of all the VPN companies.
+They also have great customer support.
+I used this VPN while traveling in Xinjiang, China and in Iran on my second trip there.
 ExpressVPN is among the highest-ranked VPNs out there.

-- Good for: People who use VPNs primarily for travel, prefer speed over anything else, or are traveling to China.
+- Good for: People who use VPNs primarily for travel, prefer speed over anything else, or are traveling to China or Iran.

 - Bad for: People on a budget.
 ExpressVPN is certainly reliable, but it’s not cheap!